President & Executive Director

 “The judicial branch for several years has placed improving access to justice at the top of our list of priorities,” said then-California Supreme Court Chief Justice Ronald M. George upon awarding Kwoh the Loren Miller award.
 “He has opened the doors to justice for thousands, making the justice system work for them and giving substance to the concept of justice for all.”

-Kwoh has written extensively and has co-authored two publications: Uncommon Common Ground: Race and America’s Future and Untold Civil Rights Stories.
+Kwoh has written extensively and has co-authored two books: Uncommon Common Ground: Race and America’s Future and Untold Civil Rights Stories.
 Untold Civil Rights Stories has been described by Los Angeles Mayor Antonio Villaraigosa as: “a social milestone that recognizes the unsung contributions of Asian Americans to America’s Civil Rights Movement.”

 In addition to his contributions in academia, Kwoh is active with foundations and other philanthropic organizations.
 He was one of the first Asian Americans to chair the board of a large U.S. foundation when he was Chair of the Board of Directors of The California Endowment, which is the largest health foundation in California.
 Kwoh has also been chair of the Methodist Urban Foundation, vice-chair of the California Wellness Foundation, and a trustee of the California Consumer Protection Foundation, the Tang Family Foundation and the Fannie Mae Foundation.
 He has also served on the Bank of America National Advisory Council.